WALK FOR A CAUSE! Join SunriseWALKS on Sunday, June 26, to raise money for Sunrise Day Camp! CLICK HERE for more information.

 Nothing is more devastating for a parent than their child’s diagnosis of cancer.
-Aside from the heartache of watching a youngster endure treatment, parents are concerned about the affects the illness is having on siblings.
+Aside from the heartache of watching a youngster endure treatment, parents are concerned about the effects of the illness on siblings.
 It turns the entire family’s world upside down in ways never before imagined.

-In an effort to provide a positive summer experience, the JCC is partnering with Catholic Charities of Staten Island and will utilize the facilities at Mt.
-Loretto for Sunrise Day Camp, a dedicated day camp for children with cancer and their siblings, provided completely free of charge.
+In an effort to provide a positive summer experience, the JCC of Staten island will rent space at Staten Island Academy, Todt Hill, and utilize the facilities at the school for the Lucille & Jay Chazanoff Sunrise Day Camp, a dedicated day camp for children with cancer and their siblings, provided completely free of charge.

-Providing memorable summers since 2006 for children ages 3½–16, Sunrise Day Camps bring the simple pleasures of childhood back to children struggling with cancer, changing months of loneliness and isolation into summers filled with sunshine, laughter and happiness.
+Providing memorable summers on Staten Island since 2016 for children ages 3½–16, the camp brings the simple pleasures of childhood back to children struggling with cancer, changing months of loneliness and isolation into summers filled with sunshine, laughter and happiness.
 And because Sunrise is a day camp, it does all this while allowing the children to continue their medical treatment and enjoy the comfort and safety of their own homes at night.

 Parents have peace of mind when their children attend Sunrise.
 All activities at camp are designed with special features to best accommodate chronically ill children, with medical personnel always available to provide expert care if needed.
 The flexible and individualized camp schedule allows for children to attend the program when they are able to do so, whether for the entire summer or a day or two.
 The goal is to provide the campers with a typical, predictable summer in a world filled with uncertainties and situations which no child nor family should ever have to face.